GNS-Science/nzshm-opensha/doc/oakley.md

 ## Reports

 Opensha provides extensive reporting functionality for rupture sets and inversion solutions.
 Use `NZSHM22_ReportPageGen` to generate reports.
-This report generator can be configured to include only certain types of report as some of the reports can take a long time.
+This report generator can be configured to include only certain types of report as some of the reports can take a long time. _TODO: are we using all Kevins latest report views??_

 ## Python Gateway